amoh-godwin/threads_image_viewer/article/thread.md

 def __init__(self, currfile = ""):
 ```

-Also notice that the `self.image_list` is using the deque (pronounced: deck)  advanced type instead of the base list type.
+Also notice that the `self.image_list` is using the deque advanced type instead of the base list type.
 This is because the default list doesn't store items according to any particular order and when you keep appending to it on the fly, the indexing begins to misbehave.
 I recently run into trouble with it, and now I am a fan of the deque type from the collections module.

 When it comes to the find_other_images function: